 Keyword research starts with discovering a number of keywords that your target audience uses to search for products like the ones you offer.
 There is a chance that a good old brainstorming session will give you some keywords that you suspect your audience use.
 However, always make sure you validate those ideas and find more keywords with the tools available;

 is a great tool to help you find keywords for your SEO efforts.
 All you have to do is enter a keyword or phrase in the machine.
 What you’ll get in return is an overview of the keywords’ volume, cost per click and the degree of competition.
 On top of that, you’ll see a list of different variations of your keyword with that same information.
 This makes it easy to compare keywords.
 For example, you might find that a variation of your keyword has a higher volume and less competition, and is, therefore, a better choice for your SEO efforts.
+See here our full guide on how to get the most out of Ubersuggest.

 This is not really a tool since you only have to navigate to Google.com for this.
 If you type a keyword into the search box, Google will give you a list of ten phrases related to your keyword.
 These suggested search phrases are more targeted and are great for formulating long-tail keywords.
 The more words you enter into the search box, the longer and more detailed the phrases that Google generates.